Population Estimates Unit

 Compared to the 26 member states of the European Union (excluding the UK), the population of England and Wales ranks fourth, behind Germany, France and Italy.

 Estimates of the usually resident population as at 30 June of the reference year.
 The Population Estimates reflect the administrative boundaries that were in place on 30 June of the reference year.

-These estimates have been superceded by the Primary Care Organisation Population Estimates, Mid-2011 Final (Census Based) that were released on the 11th April 2013.
+The Primary Care Organistion (PCO) estimates included within this release have been superseded by the Primary Care Organisation Population Estimates, Mid-2011 Final (Census Based) that were released on the 11th April 2013.

 The United Kingdom Statistics Authority has designated these statistics as National Statistics, in accordance with the Statistics and Registration Service Act 2007 and signifying compliance with the Code of Practice for Official Statistics.

 Designation can be broadly interpreted to mean that the statistics:

 Once statistics have been designated as National Statistics it is a statutory requirement that the Code of Practice shall continue to be observed.